 I'm not sure why someone doing video would spend too much time on this, but I keep hearing about it because of the low cost of building a PC Frankenstein.
 You might remember that Victor Frankenstein shirked responsibility for his actions and rejected the creature out of fear; only after this neglect did the creature became a monster.

 The demo movies for MuzzlePlug makes it especially seem worth a further inspection if you don't have The DV Rebel's Guide or After Effects CS3 Studio Techniques muzzle flashes, squibs and energy effects.

 Update: Mylenium adds "let’s not forget about various sources for stock footage like Detonation Films or Andrew Kramer’s Videocopilot site.
 Personally I’d think real hard about it."
-Given the alternatives, perhaps the price is high for this one-trick pony even if the 3D controls inside the Comp window are cool.
+Given the alternatives, perhaps the price is high -- but the 3D controls inside the Comp window seem cool.

 Update 2: Maltaannon has a review and tutorial of MuzzlePlug.

 Update 3: MuzzlePlug was EOLed and replaced by the app Hit Film.

 Ok, so no 'Nucleo for Premiere' but instead, it's asset management in the picture for GridIron.
 The automatic thing is what's cool in the new product GridIron Flow.
 There are no check-ins and no preset workflow requirements as in other assets managers.
 You work as normal and get to review, backtrack, and archive even after creative flurries.

 I think I'd like to see PERT chart-type for project management rather than just a calendar though.
 If internet services are offered by this work tracking app, they'd likely get evaluated like Adobe apps for magic cookies.